 petty cash records are maintained in a form as determined by the Director of Finance.

-The Chief Executive and Director of Finance shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance contained within CONCODE and ESTATE CODE.
+The Chief Executive and Director of Finance shall ensure that the arrangements for financial control and financial audit of building and engineering contracts and property transactions comply with the guidance contained within ESTATE CODE.
 The technical audit of these contracts shall be the responsibility of the relevant Director.

 Joint Finance Arrangements with Local Authorities and Voluntary Bodies

-Payments to local authorities and voluntary organisations made under the powers of section 28A of the NHS Act shall comply with procedures laid down by the Director of Finance which shall be in accordance with these Acts.
+Payments to local authorities and voluntary organisations made under the powers of the NHS Act shall comply with procedures laid down by the Director of Finance which shall be in accordance with the Act.

 EXTERNAL BORROWING AND INVESTMENTS